 - You entered into your marriage in good faith, but you or your child experienced domestic violence or were subjected to extreme hardship by your spouse.

-If it gets close to 12 months since the filing of your application (i.e. if it has been 10 or 11 months), you will need to schedule an InfoPass appointment in order to receive an extension of your conditional status.
-It can take two weeks or longer to receive an InfoPass appointment, so you will want to make sure you leave plenty of time to avoid becoming subject to removal.
+If it gets close to 12 months since the filing of your application (i.e. if it has been 10 or 11 months), you can call call the USCIS Contact Center at 1-800-375-5283 to ask for an appointment with a USCIS field office to receive an extension of your conditional status.
 At the appointment, you should receive an I-551 stamp on your passport, and this will serve as evidence of your right to remain in the United States while your Form I-751 application is pending.

 Once you file your Form I-751 and receive a receipt number, you can check the status of your application to remove conditions online through USCIS.

 After receiving your receipt number, your next step is to wait to receive notice of an appointment for biometrics.
-This typically comes five to seven weeks after your initial filing.
+This typically comes six to eight weeks after your initial filing.
+The appointment usually takes place 7 to 10 weeks after filing.
 At this appointment, you will have your photograph taken, and you will be required to provide fingerprints and your signature for the government’s records.

-3. What if My Application for Removal of Conditions is Denied?
+5. What if my application for Removal of Conditions is denied?

 If USCIS denies your application for removal of conditions, then the government will begin the removal (deportation) process immediately.
 However, you are entitled to be informed of the reason for the denial, and you have the right to challenge the denial during your removal proceedings.
 As stated on USCIS’s website: “During this review, [the government] must prove that the facts on your application were untruthful and/or that your application was properly denied.”
 If the immigration judge agrees with the basis for denial, you will have 30 days to request a review by the Board of Immigration Appeals.
 If you do not request a review, or if the Board of Immigration Appeals upholds the judge’s decision, then you will be subject to removal.